 ‘Yom Ha'atzmaut’ commemorates the declaration of independence of Israel in 1948, celebrating the declaration of the State of Israel by David Ben Gurion in Tel Aviv on May 14, 1948, and the end of the British mandate of Palestine.

-This ‘Yom Ha’atzmaut’ commemorates 69 years of the independence of Israel, and this is very significant, as Israel will be a generation old.
+This ‘Yom Ha’atzmaut’ commemorates 70 years of the independence of Israel, and this is very significant, as Israel will be a generation old.

 Modern day Israel is the fulfillment of the prophecy in Isaiah 66:8 which declares: “Who has heard such a thing?
 Who has seen such things?
 Shall the earth be made to give birth in one day?
 Or shall a nation be born at once?
 For as soon as Zion was in labour, she gave birth to her children.”

 Many people say that G-d has rejected the Jewish people and Israel and that Israel has been replaced with the church.
 They say that G-d has no plan for the Land of Israel today and that Israel is just ‘another country’.
 They also say that the current return of the Jewish people to Israel is ‘just a coincidence’ and that it is not the fulfillment of prophecy.

 This is not true.
 G-d’s intention has always been to bring the Jews back to the land promised to Abraham and his descendants (the Jewish people) – Israel, and Isaiah 11:11-12 confirms this: “It shall come to pass in that day that the Lord shall set His hand again the second time to recover the remnant of His people who are left, from Assyria, and Egypt, from Pathros, and Cush, from Elam and Shinar, from Hamath, and the islands of the sea.
 He will set up a banner for the nations, and will assemble the outcasts of Israel, and gather together the dispersed of Judah from the four corners of the earth.”